MetalCraft in Nepal – How they are made

 Let suppose we are making copper/bronze metal craft.

-mixture.
+Now the copper is melted at high degrees Celsius making it in liquid form.
+Once it is turned into a liquid form the melted copper is poured into the wax sculpture from a small hole making wax inside the mixture.
 Then it is left for 2-3 hours to make it cool.
-Later on the outer portion of mixture is beaten with hammer and removed; now the shape of sculpture is formed in copper shape (leaving the wax, because all the wax is melted out).
-These copper metal craft are again designed with the help of iron nails by beating of small hammer.
-Afterwards, gold plating or silver plating is done to make it more attractive.
+Later on, the outer portion of the mixture is beaten with a hammer and removed; now the shape of the sculpture is formed in a copper shape (leaving the wax, because all the wax is melted out).
+These copper metal crafts are again designed with the help of iron nails by beating of a small hammer.
+Afterward, gold plating or silver plating is done to make it more attractive.